idno/known/docs/install/instructions.md

     KNOWN_DBPASS = "KnownDBPassword"
     KNOWN_DBHOST = "your.database.server"

-### If you’re using MongoDB

-If your MongoDB installation accepts connections from localhost, and you’re happy for your Known MongoDB database to be called Known, you can simply create a file called ```config.ini``` in the root of your installation containing:

-    database = "MongoDB"

-If you’d like to use an alternative [MongoDB connection string](http://docs.mongodb.org/manual/reference/connection-string/), you can add that to ```config.ini``` like this:

-    dbstring  = "Your MongoDB connection string"
-    dbname    = "Your preferred Known database name (default=known)"

-You can also include a subset of these items, for example to just change the database name.

-By default, MongoDB will accept unauthenticated connections from localhost.
-If you've locked down your MongoDB to require authentication, you can set a username, password, and [authentication source](https://docs.mongodb.org/manual/core/security-users/#user-authentication-database):

-    dbuser    = "Your MongoDB user"
-    dbpass    = "Your MongoDB user's password"
-    dbauthsrc = "The database where this user is defined"

-When using authentication, your MongoDB user will need to be granted the ["readWrite"](https://docs.mongodb.org/manual/reference/built-in-roles/#readWrite) role on both the Known database and a database called `idnosession` where session information is stored.
-For example to create a user called "knownuser" in the "admin" database, you might run these commands on the Mongo command line:

-    use admin
-    db.createUser({user:"knownuser", pwd:"p@ssword", roles: [
-      {role: "readWrite", db: "known"},
-      {role: "readWrite", db: "idnosession"}
-    ]})

 ### If you’re using MySQL

 Currently, MySQL users need to create a file called ```config.ini``` in the root of their installation.
 This should contain the following information: